AICoE/elyra-aidevsecops-tutorial/README.md

 ## 11. Monitor your model and application with Prometheus and Grafana

-1. (WIP) Request Prometheus scraping the model endpoint `/metrics`.
+1. Open issue in Operate First [Support] and equest Prometheus scraping the model endpoint `/metrics` for the application deployed in your namespace.

-2. (WIP) Create new Grafana dashbord for the model to see how the application and model are performing.
+2. Create new Grafana dashbord for the metrics to see how the application and model are performing and open issue in Operate First [Support] on how to have your dashboard deployed.

 ## References